fitdoorsman/SDEV248-Individual-Project-1---Mario-Clone/README.md

 Late For Tipoff

 Overview
-Late For Tipoff is a 2D platformer built in Godot
+Late For Tipoff is a 2D platformer built in Godot 4.
-You play as a student racing across campus to reach the gym before tipoff.
-Along the way, you must avoid enemies, collect energy drinks, and manage your limited lives while navigating through the level.
+You play as a basketball student trying to reach the gym in time for tipoff.
-To complete the game, you must collect 10 drinks and then reach the gym doors
+To win, you must collect 10 energy drinks, avoid enemies, and reach the gym doors with all requirements met.

-Gameplay
+GAMEPLAY
-Move through the level while avoiding enemies.
+Move through the level and avoid enemies.
-Collect energy drinks scattered around the map.
+Collect energy drinks for the win requirement.
-Reach the gym with at least 10 drinks to win.
+Reach the gym door with at least 10 drinks to win.
-Reaching the gym early triggers a failure screen.
+Reaching the gym with fewer than 10 drinks shows a failure screen.
-Losing all lives results in a game over screen with a restart option
+Losing all 3 lives triggers a game over screen.

-Controls
-Action	Input
+CONTROLS
-Move Left	Left Arrow
+Move Left: Left Arrow
-Move Right	Right Arrow
+Move Right: Right Arrow
-Jump	Spacebar
+Jump: Spacebar
-Restart After Failure	Restart Button
+Restart after losing: Restart Button on screen
-Lives System

-Player begins with 3 lives.
-Touching an enemy or falling off the level removes 1 life.
-When lives reach 0, a game over screen appears and the player can restart

-Win & Failure Conditions
-Win Condition
+WIN CONDITION
 Collect 10 or more drinks
-Enter the gym door to finish the game
+Touch the gym door

-Failure Condition
+Success message appears

+FAILURE CONDITION (NOT ENOUGH DRINKS)
-Reaching the gym with fewer than 10 drinks shows the message:
+Reach the gym door with fewer than 10 drinks
-“Not enough drinks!
-Another player started”
+Message: “Not enough drinks!
+Another player started.”

-Game Over
+GAME OVER
-Triggered when all lives are lost
+Lose all 3 lives
+The Game Over screen appears
-A restart button allows the player to replay the game
+The restart button reloads the level

+LIVES SYSTEM
+Player starts with 3 lives
+Touching enemies removes 1 life
+When lives reach 0, the game-over screen appears

 How to Run
 Download or clone this repository